delta3d/delta3d/delta3d/readme.txt

 Win32 w/ Microsoft Visual Studio .NET 7.1
 Win32 w/ Microsoft Visual C++ Toolkit 2003, .NET Framework SDK 1.1, & SCons
 Linux w/ gcc3.4.x
-Linux w/ gcc4.0.0
+Linux w/ gcc4.0.x

 Note: gcc4.0.1+ requires a patch to OSG 0.9.9 to work.
+We've applied this patch already in our distributed Linux dependencies.

 Note about Linux distrubutions: We test on Fedora Core 4 but have reports of Delta3D running on Ubuntu, SuSE, Mandriva, & Gentoo.
 Please contact us if you are able to setup repositories for any Linux distribution to ease installation for other users.

-See env_vars.txt for information on setting up your Delta3D environment variables.

 ################
 # Dependencies #